 - critique the use of data in decision making, identifying strengths and weaknesses associated with data-driven decision making

 The School Leaders Institute (SLI) is a program created from a partnership between the Virginia Center for Organizational and Technological Advancement (COTA), the Virginia Association of School Superintendents (VASS) and the Virginia Tech School of Education.

-In the SLI, there are three programs designed for school leaders:
+In the SLI, there are two programs designed for school leaders:

 Creativity is reflected in everything we see that is manmade.
 Both in design and function, manmade items exist only because of creativity.
 Creativity allows individuals to solve problems, to create new products, to improve on old products and to increase efficiency.
 Contrary to popular belief, creativity is not only about aesthetics – it is the heart that drives the economy!
 Creativity is truly the lubricant that keeps the wheels of economic and commercial progress rolling.
 However, creativity is not just about problem solving, product development and improving efficiency; it is also an essential ingredient of strong leadership.
 Without creative thinking skills, leaders lack the ability to provide vision, to inspire teams and to act in dynamic and unique ways to carry organizations to even higher levels.
 The belief that creativity plays a vital role in both human life and in business life and that creativity has a distinct DNA that leaders can embrace and reinforce in the workplace in order to unleash the power of creativity as a driving force of an organization’s culture serves as the foundation upon which this academy will rest.

 - identify and describe the five "discovery skills" that reinforce creativity and the creation of a creative organizational culture